-As collected surveys began reaching 4,000, Qualtrics ran quality checks.
+Qualtrics conducted quality checks at multiple points during survey collection.
 These included checking for and deleting:

 - 1. Flatliners: This measures for attention by evaluating respondents' selections to matrix style questions.
 Respondents are flagged for straight-lining when the same answer choice is selected across most or all of the entire grid(s). - 2. - 3.
 Inattentive: Respondents who take an inordinate amount of time (600+ minutes) completing the survey compared to others, provide signs of contradictory responses, or show signs of excessive selection in a multi-response set are flagged for inattention. - 4.
 Speeder: Respondents who speed through the survey.
-This includes respondents who took less than 5.46 minutes to complete the survey (a point set by Qualtrics based upon the median survey completion time during pre-launch the first 100 surveys). - 5.
+This includes respondents who took less than the median time to complete the survey (a point set by Qualtrics based upon the median survey completion time during pre-launch the first 100 surveys). - 5.
 Garbage and Profane Responses: Respondents who entered gibberish (keyboard banging), repetitive verbatims, and profanity to the text response options are flagged for signs of poor quality. - 6.
 Suspicious Responses: Respondents who entered suspicious open-ended responses (e.g. irrelevant or similar responses across multiple text response options).